USER MANUAL CZ-RTW1 PANASONIC

 Error Reset

-Select to restore the previous settings when error has occurred.
+Select to restore the previous settings when an error has occurred.

 Press ← to confirm your selection.

-(When the mode has been accepted, below screen will be displayed.)
+(When the mode has been accepted, the following screen will be displayed.)

 Request accepted!